-Through a series of free online events, we will demonstrate how enterprises across diverse sectors have grown their ideas to fruition and the positive impact this has had on business and planet.
+Through a series of free online events, we have demonstrated how enterprises across diverse sectors have grown their ideas to fruition and the positive impact this has had on business and planet.

 Regardless of the type of enterprise you are (community enterprise, social enterprise, mission led business, or enterprising third sector organisation); the sector you work in; if you have an idea to grow or scale your impact; then the chances are we can help you to realise this.

-Join one or more of our online events to hear how others have accessed Interface’s specialist knowledge to help their enterprises grow and achieve their desired outcomes.
+View one or more of our online event recordings to hear how others have accessed Interface’s specialist knowledge to help their enterprises grow and achieve their desired outcomes.
 Meet the Interface team and shift your idea from concept to reality!

 About the project